Who Know Making Home-Made Gelato Was So Easy

 - According to the instruction manual, “chilling the mixture is not required….but this step will prevent any ice or fat crystals from forming during the freezing process for resting it in a chilled environment helps bind the ingredients together.”

 - Follow the instructions provided by your manufacturer’s booklet for the right amount of time.
 My machine said to process for about 30 minutes and add the chopped nuts after 25 minutes.
-The gelato will be soft and creamy and delicious but if you want it firmer, like I do, stick it back into the freezer for about 2 hours.
+The gelato will be soft and creamy and delicious, but if you want it firmer, like I do, stick it back into the freezer for about 2 hours.

-- You “should” remove it from the freezer 15 minutes before serving if you can possibly wait that long.
+- You “should” remove it from the freezer 15 minutes before serving if you can wait that long.
 I could not.

 Angelina Matarozzi